timwright12/site/posts/your-body-and-you.md

 ---
 title: "Your Body and You"
 date: "2008-06-25"
-categories:
+tags:
   - "engineering"
-tags:
-  - "css"
-  - "php"
-  - "tips"
+layout: layouts/post.njk
 ---

-About couple weeks ago I wrote a post called "[Styling your body](http://www.csskarma.com/blog/styling-your-body/)" which attempted to break the convention of using a "container" or "wrap" `div` when building a new site.
+About couple weeks ago I wrote a post called "[Styling your body](/blog/styling-your-body/)" which attempted to break the convention of using a "container" or "wrap" `div` when building a new site.
 I showed how to cut out a (usually) unnecessary `div` element and clean up your code.
 In this post I hope to show you how to cut down on your `HTML` even more by integrating a body class.

 First off, let's look at the value of adding a `body` ID.